truthbrother/encounterj.org/index.md

 Welcome to **Encounter Jesus Fellowship**.
 We are happy that you found us.

-Our hope is to be a Christ-centered fellowship and ministry for people to gather, find commuity, and grow in faith, and most importantly--to **ENCOUNTER JESUS**!!!
+Our hope is to be a Christ-centered fellowship and ministry for people to gather, find commuity, and grow in faith, and most importantly ---- to **ENCOUNTER JESUS**!!!

 We are not a church.